Peter Wyngarde: Death and legacy

 Peter Wyngarde’s death was accompanied by wryly affectionate obituaries and, among Brits of a certain age, a certain sadness: For a brief iridescent moment, one of the zanier icons of their youth had shone.
 Now he was gone.

 In popular culture

 A comic-book character called "Mastermind" was created by Stan Lee and Jack Kirby for The X-Men in 1964.
 Inspired by the Avengers episode "A Touch of Brimstone", Chris Claremont and John Byrne later renamed Mastermind as "Jason Wyngarde", redesigning the character to resemble Wyngarde.

 Mike Myers credited Wyngarde with inspiring the character of Austin Powers.

+In 1992, an episode of Harry Enfield's Television Programme featured a parody of ITC aventure series titled The Playboys, with Enfield as Jason Queen, based on Wyngarde as Jason King.
+Similarly, a 1993 episode of The Comic Strip Presents..., "Detectives on the Edge of a Nervous Breakdown" included Peter Richardson as Jason Bentley, also parodying Wyngarde's character.

 Biographies and appreciation societies

 In 2012, a career biography of Wyngarde by Roger Langley, the organiser of Six of One, the appreciation society of The Prisoner television series, was published by Escape Books.
 A second edition of the book appeared in 2019.

 Peter Wyngarde had an active fan club from the mid-1950s to 1985.
 An appreciation society called the Hellfire Club was founded in 1992, with the actor's support, with Diana Rigg and Joel Fabiani among the members.
 At first, the members received a quarterly magazine by post, with Issue Number 1 dated January 1993, and Issue Number 28 dated Autumn 1999.
 This went online in October 1999 and as of 2025 the web site is still regularly updated.

 In 2020, the organiser of the Hellfire Club published a biography of Wyngarde, drawing on personal knowledge of him and on hundreds of documents from an archive she had built up over some thirty years.
 In 2018, three weeks after his death, she had changed her surname from Bate to Wyngarde-Hopkins.
 Steven Berkoff wrote "This is an intimate biography that is elegantly crafted, intensively researched, and presented with the utmost honour."